 Most foreign and international schools in Seoul are geared towards English speakers, offering American or British academic curriculums – though there are also schools that teach in and follow British, German, Chinese, and Japanese curriculums.

 It should come as no surprise to incoming expats that Koreans take education very seriously.
-Foreign and International Schools in Seoul are of no exception.
-Education and proper schooling are held in the highest regard for Koreans, and this pressure to succeed academically might be difficult to adjust to for students who aren’t used to longer school hours and intense academic amongst students.
+Foreign and International Schools in Seoul are no exception.
+Education and proper schooling are held in the highest regard for Koreans, and this pressure to succeed academically might be difficult to adjust to for students who aren’t used to longer school hours and intense academic competition amongst students.

 International School vs Foreign School

-“Foreign schools” are required to limit their ethnically Korean demographic to a small percentage of the student demographic while “International schools” have no such limitations.
+“Foreign schools” are required to limit their ethnically Korean demographic to a small percentage of the student demographic, while “International schools” have no such limitations.